-- Goal 1 - To increase the science-based understanding of the effects of winter recreation on wolverine populations through examining wolverine behaviors, habitat use and reproductive efforts within landscapes supporting a diversity of winter recreation activities.
+1) To increase the science-based understanding of the effects of winter recreation on wolverine populations through examining wolverine behaviors, habitat use and reproductive efforts within landscapes supporting a diversity of winter recreation activities;

 Project Approach: Data are collected on wolverines by live-trapping and fitting Global Positioning System (GPS) collars on animals.
 Simultaneously, winter recreationists are asked to carry small GPS units that provide the path they have taken.
 The participation of winter recreationists is voluntary and anonymous, and the overwhelming majority of recreationists approached have participated.

 Project Progress: Developing a sound, empirical understanding of the relationship between the wolverine and winter recreation requires considerable effort.
-The project has completed its 4th winter field season in 2013, and we are beginning to acquire valuable results.
+The project is currently in its 5th field season and we are beginning to acquire valuable results.
 Still, the low number of wolverines found in any one area challenges the project, forcing a study design that requires either multiple study areas run simultaneously or moving to new study areas every few years to meet sample size requirements.
-To date, we have completed 2-3 years of work in 3 different study areas across the Boise, Payette and Sawtooth National Forests in central Idaho, and have instrumented 18 different individual wolverines over the 4 years.
-We are exploring options for additional work in these areas as well as establishing new study areas in Idaho and possibly Montana.
+To date, we have completed 2-3 years of work in 3 different study areas across the Boise, Payette and Sawtooth National Forests in central Idaho.
+Over the course of the effort, we have instrumented 18 different individual wolverines over the 4 years and collected over 4000 GPS tracks from volunteer recreationists.

 Please download the reports and progress updates for additional information on the project.

-Project Partnerships: The project is a partnership with the National Forests, Idaho Fish and Game, the Idaho Snowmobile Association and a number of additional partners including ski resort and heliskiing interests.
-The project is led by the Forest Service’s Rocky Mountain Research Station (Dr. John Squires) and Round River Conservation Studies (Dr. Kimberly Heinemeyer), with critical funding support from agencies and non-government organizations including the Liz Claiborne Art Ortenberg Foundation and The Wolverine Foundation.
+Project Partnerships: The project is a partnership with the Payette, Boise, Sawtooth, Caribou-Targhee and Bridger-Teton National Forests, Idaho Fish and Game, Wyoming Game and Fish Department, Grand Targhee National Park, the Idaho Snowmobile Association and a number of additional partners including ski resort and heliskiing interests.
+The project is led by the Forest Service’s Rocky Mountain Research Station (Dr. John Squires) and Round River Conservation Studies (Dr. Kimberly Heinemeyer).
 The project uses the resources of all partners to combine an objective, science-based investigation with extensive community involvement and an information and education campaign.